Nurse Anesthetist School requirements vary from school to school. Find out what you can do to make your application more

 Shadowing a CRNA gives you a glimpse into the profession and will help either solidify your decision to pursue the profession or give you the insight that maybe this path isn’t for you.

-At minimum, you should shadow for 8 hours, but I highly recommend that you shadow as much as 40 hours.
+At a minimum, you should shadow for 8 hours, but I highly recommend that you shadow as much as 40 hours.
 This sounds a little over the top, but it shows your commitment to learning and then deciding it’s not for you after all (which sadly does happen to some).

 10. Get your CCRN

 CCRN (Critical Care Registered Nurse) certification is either required or recommended by 70% of nurse anesthetist schools and competence.
 You will need to have nearly a full year of ICU experience before you are able to sit for this certification exam.

 11. Other Standard Nurse Anesthetist School Requirements

 - 3 letters of recommendation

 - Statement of why you want to become a CRNA/ personal statement

 - Criminal background check